 Juneau's Downtown Historic District can be considered as having two sub-areas with distinct features, the core of the district and South Franklin Street.
 The Core area is located on the north edge of the district, from Second Street at the north to around Marine Way in the south.
 The Core contains the greatest concentration of historic buildings and has the strongest sense of place.
 The South Franklin area of the historic district is the remaining southern portion along South Franklin Street.
 This area has similar character as the Core area, but has a slightly lower scale with building heights lower along the street.
-The South Franklin area also has more non-contributing structures and underdeveloped lots than the Core.
-The larger proportion of infill opportunities in the South Franklin area lead to more flexibility for new development.
+The South Franklin area also has more non-contributing structures and underdeveloped lots than the Core, which is an opportunities for more infill new development.